 - Alumni; soccer, basketball, volleyball and softball games

 - Evening Celebration at the Sharon Lynne Wilson Center

 Most events are free and we encourage all our alumni and the Elmbrook community as a whole to particpate.
 Registration is available here.
 The evening community celebration will feature a walk-through time honoring some of the district’s most outstanding alumni, teachers and community supporters.
 To make a nomination visit the district page here.
 The district looks forward to connecting with alumni across the globe through its Facebook page and throughout the weekend.

 The Elmbrook Education Foundation is taking donations for the endowment fund to ensure another successful 50 years with our $50 for 50 More Years Campaign.
 We challenge the entire Elmbrook community–both past and present–to support our educational future.
 Donations can be made through this link.

 The Brookfield East RockeTronics Club 2014 Rockets Team finished 2nd out of 16 schools from four states!
 The EEF wants to congratulate the team on an outstanding performance.

 The EEF donated $1,000 to the Brookfield East RockeTronics Club this year.
-The donation is to support the club's study of the physics of a rocket, the electronics engineering of the payload sensors and the amount of pollution in our atmosphere and how it affects the environment.
-The students will design and build a rocket and then launch it to measure the atmospheric makeup at different altitudes.
-This project incorporates a full breadth of skills including; math, physics, computer science, art, writing, pencil and paper testing, construction and public speaking.
+The donation went to support the club's study of the physics of a rocket, the electronics engineering of the payload sensors and the amount of pollution in our atmosphere and how it affects the environment.
+The students designed, built and launched a rocket to measure the atmospheric makeup at different altitudes.
+This project incorporated a full breadth of skills including; math, physics, computer science, art, writing, pencil and paper testing, construction and public speaking.